erikzaadi/erikzaadi.com/content/posts/2019/Pull-Request-Etiquette.md

 #### Commit message format is incredibly important

-* You'll be the one to look at in half a year to understand what in the name of Odin's beard made you write that code
+You'll be the one to look at in half a year to understand what in the name of Odin's beard made you write that code.

-* Each commit should be a single logical change, other dangling _FIX_ or _TYPO_ commits should be squashed
+Each commit should be a single logical change, other dangling _FIX_ or _TYPO_ commits should be squashed.

 ### Git commit format